WhiteLynks/pet-management-back-end/README.md

 ## Running back end ##

-To run the back end either run PetManagementBackEndApplication in your favorite IDE or run the command `mvn spring-boot:run` in project root directory
+To run the back end either run java class called PetManagementBackEndApplication in your favorite IDE or run the command `mvn spring-boot:run` in project root directory

+## Time spent on assignment ##

+Roughly 3 evenings/nights

+## Unfinished features ##
+List on things I wanted to add but couldn't due to time constraints:

+* Validate data on back end as well
+* tests
+* basic user validation with spring security